pbek/QOwnNotes/webpage/src/es/scripting/methods-and-objects.md

 Es posible que desee echar un vistazo al ejemplo [hoja de estilo personalizada.qml](https://github.com/pbek/QOwnNotes/blob/develop/docs/scripting/examples/custom-stylesheet.qml).

-You can get the object names from the `*.ui` files, for example [mainwindow.ui](https://github.com/pbek/QOwnNotes/blob/develop/src/mainwindow.ui).
+You can get the widget names from the `*.ui` files, for example the main window is [mainwindow.ui](https://github.com/pbek/QOwnNotes/blob/develop/src/mainwindow.ui).

+The Qt documentation (for example [QMainWindow](https://doc.qt.io/qt-5/qmainwindow.html)) can help you to see how the widgets are related to each other (search for `Inherits` on the pages).

+The base widget for almost everything is [QWidget](https://doc.qt.io/qt-5/qwidget.html).
+So just styling `QWidget` with for example `QWidget {background-color: black; color: white;}` would mean everything has a black background color and a white foreground color.

 ::: tip
 The [style.qss](https://github.com/pbek/QOwnNotes/blob/develop/src/libraries/qdarkstyle/style.qss) of [qdarkstyle](https://github.com/pbek/QOwnNotes/blob/develop/src/libraries/qdarkstyle) might also be a good reference for styles you can change.